streamanalyze/sa.documentation/source/amosql.html.md

         remove married(:sam) = :eve;

-Not every function is updatable.
-Amos II defines a function to be updatable if it is a stored function, or if it is derived from a single updatable function with a join that includes all arguments.
+Not every function is updatable. sa.amos defines a function to be updatable if it is a stored function, or if it is derived from a single updatable function with a join that includes all arguments.
 In particular inverses to stored functions are updatable.
 For example, the